Skip to main content Skip to main navigation Skip to search

 Protections under the PID Act

 These protections and immunities continue to apply after a PID investigation is finalised.
-However, the PID Act will not protect a public official who knowingly makes a statement that is false or misleading.
+However, the PID Act will not protect a public official and witnesses who knowingly makes a statement that is false or misleading.

 Privacy Statement